-Federal judge's son killed, husband shot in New Jersey; Suspect found dead
+Federal judge's son killed, husband shot in New Jersey; suspect found dead

 WATCH: NewsCopter 7 over the investigation

 Police said the gunman was wearing a face covering and a FedEx uniform, posing as a delivery driver when he arrived at the family home around 5 p.m.
 Sunday.
-Salas' husband opened the door and was immediately shot.
-Her son was then shot multiple times.
+Authorities say Daniel Anderl opened the door and was immediately shot, with the gunman then wounding Mark Anderl before fleeing the scene.

 There was no FedEx truck involved, and the suspect used an ordinary car to make a getaway, sources said.